harrixon/chalkboard-2.0/TDD_lobby.md

     })

     describe ("create private room session", ()=>{
-        it ("should have input box / drop down menu for game settings) it ("should allow settings on difficulty")
+        it ("should have input box / drop down menu for game settings") it ("should allow settings on difficulty")
         it ("should allow settings on category")
         it ("should allow settings on number of rounds")